 Getting Around Naples

-Being the quite beach community that it is, Naples does not have taxis roaming the street.
-You can however, take a taxi from RSW Airport.
+Being the quite beach community that it is, Naples does not have many taxis roaming the street.
+However, the Uber app does provide service here.
+You can also take a taxi from RSW Airport.
 Airport taxis will charge fixed rates.
 The surrounding area cross several pricing zones, so expect to pay anywhere from $50 to $70 each way.

 Naples Trolley Tours caters to tourists with a fun ride and tidbits of information.
 The two-hour tour is a good way to get a feel for the city.
 It runs seven days a week from 9:30 a.m. to 5:30 p.m.
-Tickets are expensive (about $25 for adults and $12.50 for kids between the ages four and 12), but they're good for the entire day.
+Tickets are on the pricey side ($27 for adults and $13 for kids between the ages of 4 and 12), but they're good for the entire day.